franklbvp/c_intro/docs/README.md

 Familiarity and previous experience with any high level programming language will be very helpful, as well as a basic knowledge of linux.

-## Objectives:
+## Objectives
-This course will provide the very basics on the C programming environment.
-Participants will be able to write small applications themselves as well as understand C programming code.
+This course aims to train the basic concepts of the C-programming language.
+The different topics are shown in the table below.
-Small examples will be used to experiment with the different topics.
+Small examples will be used to experiment with these different topics.

 ## Setup

-During the sessions, a WSL environment (Windos Subsystem for Linux - Ubuntu) with gcc compiler will used to run and demonstrate the C programs.
-It can be useful to have an environment available to test small example programs.
+During the sessions, a WSL environment (Windos Subsystem for Linux - Ubuntu) with gcc compiler will be used to run and demonstrate the C programs.
+Very basic Linux commands will be used.

+It can be useful to have an environment available to test small C example programs, either during the session or afterwards to test the different features.
-More info on setting up a C-environment: [C environment](https://github.com/franklbvp/c_intro/blob/main/docs/cProgramming_installation_environment-windows-2023.pdf)
+More info on setting up a C-environment: [C environment setup](https://github.com/franklbvp/c_intro/blob/main/docs/cProgramming_installation_environment-windows-2023.pdf)

 ## Material related to the course